I used to belong to a professional association within Europe that had the art of choosing carefully for our meetings.

-Somehow the peeling facia reflected a sense of confusion over the house number:
+The peeling facia reflected a sense of confusion over the house number.

 Whichever number it was – I wondered what the street was.

-From the bridge I looked back at the zig zag path down which we had come.
+From the bridge I looked back up at the zig zag path down which we had come.